unjs/website/content/design-kit.md

 ## About UnJS

-UnJS, pronounced `/ʌn-dʒeɪɛs/` or `un-jay-ess`, is a collection, an ecosystem, of JavaScript libraries, tools and utilities to elevate coding journey of developers.
+UnJS, pronounced `/ʌn-dʒeɪɛs/` or `un-jay-ess`, is a collection, an ecosystem, of JavaScript libraries, tools and utilities to elevate the coding journey of developers.

-UnJS is a short form of **Unified JavaScript**, which refer to the idea that every package can work both together and individually, with external packages, in any environment and agnostic of any framework or library, to reunify the JavaScript ecosystem around a common vision.
+UnJS is a short form of **Unified JavaScript**, which refers to the idea that every package can work both together and individually, with external packages, in any environment and agnostic of any framework or library, to reunify the JavaScript ecosystem around a common vision.

-Please, write **UnJS** and not **unJS** nor **Unjs** nor **unjs**.
+Please write **UnJS** and not **unJS** or **Unjs** or **unjs**.

 However, all packages are lowercase, like `unbuild`, `ofetch`, `nitro`, etc.

 ## Logo

-UnJS logo is a combination of this two elements:
+The UnJS logo is a combination of these two elements:

 - Two letters, `u` and `u`, the Un part of UnJS, but lowercase on the logo
-- Logo of JavaScript with the iconic yellow color, the JS part of UnJS
+- The logo of JavaScript with the iconic yellow color, the JS part of UnJS

-Note that the logo, like repos, are lowercase.
+Note that the logo, like repos, is lowercase.

 The logo can be used on a white background or a black background.